folio-org/mod-orders/README.md

 ## Additional information

+IMPORTANT NOTE!
+It is required that user should have permissions `orders-storage.acquisitions-unit-assignments.item.post` to create an purchase order during the POST request to the Orders API.
+Otherwise, error 403 will be returned.

 ### Purchase Order logic
 Upon receiving a request to create a PO, it does the following:
 * Save a PO object in `Pending` status; then